-M4 Spring Forks
+M'4 Spring Forks

 The Dragonfly's forks are manufactured by Metric 4 in Italy.
 The name M4 Racing Parts is also used in the maintenance manual.
+(I recently noticed the apostrophe in their name, and henceforth I will write it that way.)

 Forks allow a lot of room for creativity among manufacturers.
 This fork has some idiosyncrasies.
 For example, a pin spanner is required to remove the fork caps and also to disassemble the forks for seal replacement.
-Based on the Hell Team's excellent video, it appears a Park Tool SPA-2 (red) pin spanner will work for both tasks.
+Based on the Hell Team's excellent video, a Park Tool SPA-2 (red) pin spanner will work for both tasks.

-Surprisingly, the M4 forks are about 10mm longer (axle center to top of fork cap) than Tech's aluminum forks.
-Because the Dragonfly so diminutive, I expected the M4 forks would be shorter, if anything.
+Surprisingly, the M'4 forks are about 10mm longer (axle center to top of fork cap) than Tech's aluminum forks.
+Because the Dragonfly so diminutive, I expected the M'4 forks would be shorter, if anything.

-Only the left side fork tube contains a spring, M4 part number 402A30275.
+Only the left side fork tube contains a spring (M'4 part number 402A30275).
 No optional spring rates are mentioned in the user manual.

-M4's air-spring fork is presented in detail under the EM Race's Mechanical section heading on this website.
+For reference, the M'4 air-spring fork is presented in detail under the EM Race's Mechanical section heading on this website.

 Left (spring) side, preload adjustment